42 Tomorrow Today

 Gerry: Can we get back to Allah’s choice of calendar.

-Uzza: Allah's calendar is based on a lunar cycle of twelve months of 29 and 30 days making the Islamic year 354 days long.
+Uzza: Allah's calendar is based on a lunar cycle of twelve months of 29 and 30 days making the Islamic year 354 or 355 days long.
 Islam is a product of the Dark Ages when most of the science of the Greeks and Romans was temporality lost which may explain the choice of calendars.